Autosomal recessive

 Genetics - autosomal recessive; Inheritance - autosomal recessive

-Autosomal recessive is one of several ways that a trait, disorder, or disease can be passed down through families.
+Autosomal recessive is one of several ways that a genetic trait, disorder, or disease can be passed down through families.

 An autosomal recessive disorder means two copies of an abnormal gene must be present in order for the disease or trait to develop.